 Another option to avoid monthly private mortgage insurance is pre-paying your mortgage insurance with a seller credit.
 Rest assured, all of our loan consultants will be able to perform a cost analysis detailing which option suits you the best.

-Purchasing a single family home typically has no additional underwriting requirements.
-However, beware of large structures on the land besides the house itself.
+Purchasing a single-family home typically has no additional underwriting requirements.
+However, beware of large structures on the land beside the house itself.

 Call Accunet’s realty team to get started on your pre-approval process.

 What if there are active remodels being done within the property?

 This rule applies to ALL purchase and refinance transactions, but first-time homebuyers are typically the most liable to miss it.
 If there are any active remodels going on, the appraiser will make their report subject to the completion of the remodeling.